gavinly/CosmosGWG/Month3.2020.md

 **Currently recording these notes**, will update soon.

 #### 4. Future planning
+**Currently recording these notes**, and my recollection is that we should work to identify barriers and present potential solutions to creating community spend proposals.

 Going forward, Gavin (Figment Networks) will host topic calls periodically and as needed, likely at least one per month.
 Gavin does not intend to seek GWG funding for Q2 2020.